 How the Process Works

 - A pdf of your most recent tax return, including all forms and schedules that were filed.
-(I would provide a link for you to securely upload it, rather than sending it via email.)

 - Any other information that you think would likely be relevant to the specific questions/decisions you would like me to address — for instance if there is anything about your overall tax picture that you expect to change in the future (e.g., you expect a particular source of income to disappear, or you expect to inherit an IRA or sell a home).